-Note 2: In the 2006/2007 school year the Board will provide the same level of benefits for dental and vision specified above through either a self-funded plan or any licensed insurance company.
+Note 2: The Board will provide the same level of benefits for dental and vision specified above through either a self-funded plan or any licensed insurance company.

 Section B:

 Teachers not electing health insurance will receive a monthly payment of \$450.00 or the same amount as paid in August 2005 which may be applied toward insurance options available under the Board's Section 125 Plan or to any qualified 403b plan offered by MEA Financial Services or other appropriately licensed firms approved by the Board.
 The annuity shall be deposited by the 10th of the following month.